Hurricane Matthew: Mass evacuations underway

 Palm Beach residents cleared many grocery store shelves ahead of the storm.

-In Jupiter, resident Randy Jordan told CNN affiliate WPEC people were pushing and shoving their way through the local Home Depot to buy supplies ranging from batteries to flashlights.
+people were pushing and shoving their way through the local Home Depot to buy supplies ranging from batteries to flashlights.

 Residents still had a sense of humor.
 Olivia A. Cole posted a photo on Twitter of an empty grocery shelf, save for eight cans of a soup typically enjoyed in another part of the country.
 "South Florida wants to survive #HurricaneMatthew.
 But we'd rather die than eat clam chowder," Cole joked.